jimurai/cv/README.md

 I am a technologist who has spent the last 20+ years working in the development of instrumentation and control systems for consumer products, medical devices and biotech applications.
 Formally, I'm an electronic engineer, but it is the multi-discplinary opportunities presented by healthcare and synthetic biology challenges that I identify with most.

+More context of my recent career can be found in my [cover letter](./cover-letter.md).

 ## Skills

 * Leadership